lennysgarage/lennysgarage/README.md

 ## Hi there 👋, I'm Jonathan Marcantonio

-I'm a Computer Science graduate from the University of Toronto, currently working at Red Hat!
+I'm a Software Engineer at Red Hat with a Bachelor's in Computer Science from the University of Toronto!

 ### Languages:
 - Go